OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 * Before returning from a function, after calculating the value to be returned.
 This sync has function scope.
-* On exit from the body of a `try` block.
-This sync has function scope.
-  [Is this true?
-Is it true only if the try block spawns?]
 * On exit from a `cilk_scope` statement.
 This sync has the scope of the `cilk_scope` statement.
 * On exit from the body of a `cilk_for`, i.e. once per iteration of the loop.
   This sync has scope equal to the loop body.
-  If a grain size is specified, the sync affects the entire group of iterations in which it is executes.
-[TODO: Test grain size.]

-[What about on entry to a try block?]
+* Before entering a `catch` block.
+This sync has the same scope as the `try .. catch` construct as a whole: the smallest enclosing function, `cilk_scope`, or `cilk_for` body.
+[No, it applies to the try block, which gets its own sync region.
+Test this.]

 When exiting from a block scope, destructors for block scope variables are run after the implicit sync.

 ## Differences between C++ and OpenCilk

-In C++ code there are two exceptions to the rule that serial and parallel programs are the same.
+There are three exceptions to the rule that serial and parallel programs are the same.

 ### Exceptions